-- the implications of demographic change for Australian society generally and government finances; - the scope and direction of technological change; - changes in the global economy; - the future of work, e.g. where people work, incomes, and part-time work; and - the prospect of climate change, and uncertainty as to how the international community will respond.41
+- the implications of demographic change for Australian society generally and government finances; - the scope and direction of technological change; - changes in the global economy; - the future of work, e.g. where people work, incomes, and part-time work; and - the prospect of climate change, and uncertainty as to how the international community will respond.

 The unhealthy state of the Darling is an example and is primarily a result of drought, climatic changes and poor water management.
-However, infrastructure initiatives involving dam development in its northern tributaries, and, longer term, realistic consideration of river redirection could make its flows longer lasting and more frequent.
+However, infrastructure initiatives involving dam development in its northern tributaries, and longer term, realistic consideration of river redirection could make its flows longer lasting and more frequent.
 Similarly, the winding back of flood plain harvesting would further enhance flows, particularly if supported by downstream dam infrastructure.

-It's important to note that every bit of water that the Darling does not deliver for the environment and for South Australia's requirements needs to be supplied through the Murray and its other tributaries.
+Darling does not deliver for the environment and for South Australia's requirements needs to be supplied through the Murray and its other tributaries.
 Therefore, while it is recognised that significant investment into dams and the water infrastructure in the southern MDB has already been undertaken, the upper catchments which feed into the Darling would benefit from greater investment into water management systems, including dams.
-While this would not necessarily directly benefit the RAMJO communities, it would reduce the pressure placed on the southern Basin to meet downstream requirements where the Darling has been unable to due to drought.
+While this would not necessarily directly benefit the RAMJO communities, it would reduce the pressure placed on the lower basin to meet downstream requirements where the Darling has been unable to due to drought.